awright18/Slice/docs/sample_workflow.md

 ```

 ### Data Layer

 In this example the AddTaskCommandHandler plays a part in the business layer and the data layer.
-It is responsible for validating the command (not done here.) and storing the new task in the database.
+It's responsible for validating the command (not done here.) and storing the new task in the database.
 If there is a failure in either part it will throw an exception back to the caller.

 ```C#
     public sealed class AddTaskCommandHandlerAsync : RequestHandlerAsync<AddTaskCommand>